sci-oer/java-resource/README.md

 Adding built in jupyter notebooks to the container is simpler.
 Place all the desired files in the `builtinNotebooks` folder, then build the image.

+### Startup message

+To change the startup message that gets printed when the container starts edit the text in `motd.txt` to include the desired text

 ### Extending this container with custom container

 This image is designed to be used as a base image to be loaded with custom content for specific course deliveries.